How To Clean Silverware

 1. Place a Cotton Sock on Your Hand

 To begin, place a cotton sock on your polishing hand.
-Dampen the sock under cool running water.
-Squeeze out any excess water with your other hand.
+Dampen the sock under cool running water, then squeeze out any excess water with your other hand.

 2. Apply Toothpaste to the Sock and Clean